 - 1 tbsp apple cider vinegar

-Cook the brisket in the foil for 2 hours, OR, once the internal temp has 190 degrees.
+- Cook the brisket in the foil for 2 hours, OR, once the internal temp has hit 203 degrees (this is the temp that fat full renders in brisket).
 I recommend using the Thermapen to check internal temps as a full-proof method for measuring temperature.

-Experience Brisket Ecstasy.
-If you try this recipe and technique- please let me know what you think!
+Experience Brisket Ecstasy!
+If you try this recipe and technique, please let me know what you think and tag me on instagram @grillgirlrobyn and use hashtag #grillgirlrobyn!